fakturoid/fakturoid-ruby/README.md

 ### Account resource

-To get informations about your account in Fakturoid run following code:
+To get information about your account in Fakturoid run following code:

 ```ruby
 response = Fakturoid::Client::Account.current